b09/javascript_notes/super_notes.md

 # Callback Functions & Enumeration
 <details>
-### Learning Objectives
-- Understand the implications of functions being first-class objects
-- Be able to declare anonymous functions
-- Be able to declare arrow functions and use implicit return
-- Be able to interrogate documentation
-- Be able to pass functions to higher-order functions
-- Be able to use built-in Array enumeration methods
-- Be able to write a higher-order function

 ## Introduction

-In this lesson we are going to look at the key language features of JavaScript, higher-order functions and callbacks.

 A higher order function accepts or returns another function.
 A callback is a function that is passed to a function as an argument.

-Using higher-order functions and callbacks allow us to write more dynamic code and form the foundations of the event-driven programming that we will be doing for the browser later in the course.

 Today we are going to be using some of JavaScript's built in higher-order functions that handle iterating over arrays; the enumeration methods.

 ## Higher-order Functions and Callbacks

-We have seen that in JavaScript, functions are first class objects.
-This means they can be stored in variables and data structures; and passed as arguments to other functions.
+In JavaScript, functions are first class objects, they can be stored in variables and data structures; and passed as arguments to other functions.

 A higher order function is a function that takes a function as an argument or returns a function.